-The Healing process through divorce will be different for everyone.
+The process to healing from divorce will be different for everyone.

 'As you go through your divorce, you may grieve all sorts of things – perhaps the loss of your spouse, the loss of the life you thought you had, the loss of your nuclear family, a sense of loss of self.'